-Finally, let us discuss whether the potentials predicted for the different models are in principle detectable in an experiment.
-To that end, we compare them with the gravitational potential exerted on the neutron by the same plate and by earth, respectively.
-In Fig.~\ref{fig:2} the neutron Casimir--Polder potential at accessible distance regimes is shown for the different models alongside these two gravitational potentials.
-To estimate the gravitational field of the surface, we have for simplicity used a silicon sphere (density $\rho=2.33\,\mathrm{g}/\mathrm{cm}^3$) of radius $r=11.3\,\mathrm{mm}$ whose mass is comparable to that of a plate in a typical neutron interferometry experiment \cite{Rauch02}.
+Finally, let us discuss whether the potentials predicted for the different models are in principle observable in an experiment.
+To that end, we compare them with the gravitational potential exerted on the neutron by the same plate and by Earth, respectively, as well as the potential arising from the static electric and magnetic polarisabilities of the neutron.
+In Fig.~\ref{fig:2}, the neutron Casimir--Polder potential at accessible distance regimes is shown for the different models alongside the gravitational and static potentials.
+We see for instance that both the plasma and the Drude model approach the perfect conductor at different critical distances but always are smaller than the latter.
+The Drude--Lorentz model gives rise to the smallest potential at all distances.
 The magnitude of the Casimir-Polder potential is highly model-dependent.

-While it is generally weaker than the gravitational potential of earth (except for the perfect-conductor case), it is for all models stronger than the gravitational potential of the plate itself.
+Furthermore, while the Casimir--Polder potential is generally weaker than the gravitational potential of Earth except for the perfect-conductor case, it is for all models stronger than the gravitational potential of the plate itself.
 It should hence be taken into account when performing short-range gravity experiments with neutrons.
+To estimate the gravitational field of a surface in a typical neutron interferometry experiment \cite{Rauch02}, we have for simplicity used a silicon sphere (density $\rho=2.33\,\mathrm{g}/\mathrm{cm}^3$) of radius $r=11.3\,\mathrm{mm}$ whose mass is comparable to a plate in a perfect crystal interferometer.
+For another state-of-the-art neutron setup probing Earth's gravitation, see e.g. reference~\cite{Kulin15}.